xastor/winaudit/docs/settings.md

 }
 ```

-Here's a quick list of interesting aliases for inspiration : [[https://blogs.technet.microsoft.com/askperf/2012/02/17/useful-wmic-queries]]
+Here's a quick list of interesting aliases for inspiration : https://blogs.technet.microsoft.com/askperf/2012/02/17/useful-wmic-queries

 # Registry

 Winaudit supports capturing information from the windows registry.

-Configurations starting with the prefix "reg_" can be used to collect information from the windows registry.
+Configurations starting with the prefix `reg_` can be used to collect information from the windows registry.

 The value of the setting defines the registry key.
 This will return the default value for that key.
-You can add ',' and a node name to retrieve a specific node value.
+You can add `,` and a node name to retrieve a specific node value.

 For example :